Skip to Content

 The file-type target used in this function call must be defined as a target in the current project.

-The available variables can be seen in the Jitterbit Studio and are documented under Jitterbit Variables.
+The available variables can be seen in the Jitterbit Studio and are documented under Jitterbit variables.

 The third parameter, filename, is optional and can be used to override the filename used in the target.
 Alternatively, a global variable can be used to override the filename in the target definition.
 Global variables are referenced as [de_name] in the target definition.